go4tech-australia/intro-to-python-mgc-v2/README.md

 ![Printing-letter-c](https://raw.githubusercontent.com/verofa/intro-to-python-mgc-v2/master/Printing-letter-c.PNG)

 Now it is time to know what those two lines are doing.

-It is simple to run 'main.py' with Python.
-Right-click in the editor and select **Run Python File in Terminal** (which saves the file automatically ;) ):
+It is simple to run 'main.py' with Python: _right-click_ in the editor and select **Run Python File in Terminal** (which saves the file automatically ;) ):

 ![Executing-Code-VSC](https://raw.githubusercontent.com/verofa/intro-to-python-mgc-v2/master/Executing-Code-VSC.gif)